gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 with retransmissions and SACKS according to {{RFC9260}}.

-When the protection engine will experience a non-critical error, an ERROR chunks SHALL NOT be sent.
+When the protection engine will experience a non-critical error, an ABORT chunk SHALL NOT be sent.
 This way non-critical errors are handled and how the protection engine will recover from these errors is being described in the Cipher Specifications.